Governor Wolf Announces 2021 PHARE Funding to Support Affordable Housing Across Pennsylvania

 Funding for these PHARE awards comes from two main sources.
 Since 2012, the program has received a portion of the impact fees collected from natural gas companies operating in the state with the goal of addressing the housing shortage caused by the impact of drilling.
 That is supplemented with funding provided by a portion of the realty transfer tax.
 The PHARE fund is often referred to as the state’s Housing Trust Fund.

 Today’s PHARE funding is expected to impact more than 3,300 Pennsylvania households through a variety of efforts funding:

 - Down payment/closing cost assistance for first-time homebuyers

 - Blight remediation initiatives

 - Other innovative projects and programs

-At least $32.4 million of the $45.79 million allocated today will be used to fund housing projects benefiting households with incomes below 50 percent of the area median income.
-That represents 71 percent of the awarded funding.
+PHFA staff reports that at least $30.1 million of the $44.9 million allocated today will be used to fund housing projects benefiting households with incomes below 50 percent of the area median income.
+That represents 67 percent of the awarded funding.

 The Pennsylvania Housing Finance Agency works to provide affordable homeownership and rental housing options for older adults, low- and moderate-income families, and people with special housing needs.
 Through its carefully managed mortgage programs and investments in multifamily housing developments, PHFA also promotes economic development across the state.
-Since its creation by the legislature in 1972, it has generated more than $14.8 billion of funding for more than 179,850 single-family home mortgage loans, helped fund the construction of 136,215 rental units, distributed more than $109.2 million to support local housing initiatives, and saved the homes of more than 50,300 families from foreclosure.
+Since its creation by the legislature in 1972, it has generated more than $15.2 billion of funding for more than 182,570 single-family home mortgage loans, helped fund the construction of 138,000 rental units, distributed approximately 191 million to support local housing initiatives, and saved the homes of nearly 50,400 families from foreclosure.
 PHFA programs and operations are funded primarily by the sale of securities and from fees paid by program users, not by public tax dollars.
 The agency is governed by a 14-member board.